d3b4g/leonids/_posts/callme.md

 ## Introduction
 This is the third challenge from ROP Emporium, named as **Callme**.
 In this challenge we need to execute callme_one(), callme_two() and callme_three() function  in sequential order to get the flag.
-Alonge the way iam going to explore the more advance usage of radare2.
+This challenge add more levels of complexity.
+Alonge the way i am going to explore the more advance usage of radare2.

 > Challenge Description:
 Reliably make consecutive calls to imported functions.
 Use some new techniques and learn about the Procedure Linkage Table.